jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 At that's the problem Techvolution has to solve with a click of a new philosophy.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnormousFavorableAustraliancurlew' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnormousFavorableAustraliancurlew' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/EnormousFavorableAustraliancurlew" target="_blank" class="button small">Reader</a>

 _We're not happy because we're not "being the cause."
 But, it's our right to feel the joy of majic as we play the game of civilization as player gods.
 Rousseau and Jefferson would definitely agree.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._ [Reader Mode.](https://gfycat.com/ifr/EnormousFavorableAustraliancurlew)

 ## Clicking